ocristaldo/spaceinvaderspy/README.md

   - Platform switching without game restart
 - **Animated Sprites**: Alien animation with frame switching
 - **Comprehensive Logging**: Debug and info logging throughout the game
-- **Design Docs**: `docs/GALAGA_SPEC.md` (Galaga reference) and `docs/GAMEPLAY_OVERVIEW.md` (current systems)
+- **Design Docs**: `docs/space_invaders_spec.md` (original gameplay blueprint) and `docs/GAMEPLAY_OVERVIEW.md` (current systems)

 ## 📚 Gameplay Vision
-- `docs/GALAGA_SPEC.md` captures the Galaga mechanics we plan to graft onto this project: multi-wave progression, tractor beams, challenge stages, and attract/credit loops.
+- `docs/space_invaders_spec.md` captures the original Space Invaders cabinet behavior (attract mode, scoring table, gameplay pacing) and is now our primary reference for future improvements.
-- `docs/GAMEPLAY_OVERVIEW.md` explains how the current Space Invaders implementation works, making it easier to identify where Galaga systems will slot in.
+- `docs/GAMEPLAY_OVERVIEW.md` explains how the current Space Invaders implementation works, making it easier to track deltas from the spec.
 - `docs/SPRITES.md` catalogs every sprite in the JSON atlas and how the code uses it (handy when updating bunkers/FX).
 - `docs/space_invaders_start_screen.png` (and other reference PNGs in `docs/`) provide the visual targets for layout, colors, and HUD placement.
 Use them when adjusting positions or art.
 - Roadmap items below link directly back to these documents so design and implementation stay aligned.